Will Clemson cover the spread vs. TCU? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- Clemson has been listed as the favorite five times this season and has won all of those games.
+- So far this season, Clemson has compiled a 4-3-0 record against the spread.

+- Clemson has won in each of the two match ups it has played as underdogs this season.

-- The Tigers have been at least a -120 moneyline favorite five times this season and won each of those games.
+- The Tigers have played as an underdog of +115 or more once this season and won that game.

-- The implied probability of a win from Clemson, based on the moneyline, is 54.5%.
+- The moneyline set for this matchup implies Clemson has a 46.5% chance of walking away with the win.

 Clemson vs. TCU Over/Under Stats